Tomato Bacon Jam is a sweet, smokey, and wonderfully tangy sauce that is just phenomal.

 Jump to:

-First off, you cannot mess up this tomato bacon jam recipe.
+Also, listen to Rufus, you cannot mess up this tomato bacon jam recipe.
 I love my bacon chopped roughly.
 I don't worry about making my onions perfectly cut into tiny pieces.
 Sometimes I have cherry tomatoes and sometimes I cut up garden tomatoes that I need to use up.
 All the ingredients will simmer together at the end and create a perfectly, rustic sauce.
 Every single time.
+Easy.
+Peasy.
+No Worries.

 Tips, Tricks, and Variations

 - Use a good quality bacon that has a good amount of fat.
-You'll need it so the bacons renders well and gives you enough to cook the onions and bacon in.
+You'll need it so the bacons renders well and gives you enough to cook the onions and bacon.

 - Use any kind of tomato you like.
 I love a smaller cherry tomato, but use what you have.
 If using a larger tomato variety, cut it into smaller pieces so that it can cook easier.